 When you click on the profile, you will see the below user interface.

 In the above screen, there are lots of options to manage the profile.
 The options like –

 - Profile Picture

 - Two-factor authentication

 You can update the profile and change the profile picture.

 Enable Two-Factor Authentication in Laravel

-In the profile option, you can enable the two factor authentication.
-It will prompt to confirm the password before enabling it.
+In the profile option, you can enable the two-factor authentication.
+It will prompt you to confirm the password before enabling it.

-When it has enabled, you will have option to show the recovery codes.
+Once it has enabled, you will have the option to show the recovery codes.

 Now, I will show you how it works.
 First of all, I have copied these recovery codes and logged out of the profile.
 So, I am on the login screen.